 Did you know?

-Benbulbens literary pedigree is arguably unrivalled in Ireland due to its links to William Butler Yeats, the famous poet, who is buried at Drumcliffe churchyard some 6km from trail head of this walk.
+Benbulbens literary pedigree is arguably unrivalled in Ireland due to its links to W.B.
+Yeats, who is buried at Drumcliffe churchyard some 6km from the trail head of this walk.

 The steeper sides of Benbulben are formed from large amounts of Dartry limestone, with the smoother sides composed of shale.
 The unusual landscape houses an equally eclectic mix of flora and fauna, including Arctic alpine plants, wild hares, foxes and choughs.